-I’m Maureen McCauley Evans, a writer, editor, and artist living in Seattle.
-I hope this site and blog will be a place for conversation and candor about adoption, family, art, and possibilities for creative change.
+I’m Maureen McCauley, a writer, editor, and artist living in Seattle.
+I hope this site and blog will be a place for conversation and candor about adoption, family, and possibilities for creative change.

 I’m the mom of four wonderful young people.
 My sons were babies and my daughters were 6 years old when they were adopted.
-They are all now in their 20’s.
-I am also the proud grandmother of an amazing 10-year- old.
+They are all now in their 30’s.
+My children are Black; their adoptive dad and I are white.
+I am also the proud grandmother of an amazing 15 year old and a delightful 2 year-old.

 I spent many years involved with adoption professionally, as the first executive director of the Joint Council on International Services, interim executive director of The Barker Foundation, and executive director of Children’s Home Society and Family Services East.
 That work helped me understand adoption practice and policy.
 The real life experience of raising four children (via infant adoption, older child adoption, transracial adoption, US adoption, international adoption) plus one “niece” who joined us at 16 years old, helped me understand love, joy, compassion, loss, grief, and hope.